AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 > * **Adobe Managed Services** customers: ends by August 31, 2026.
 > * **On Prem** customers: core support currently planned to end by February 2027.
 >
->Both paths are covered by AEM 6.5 LTS.
-Please see the [AEM 6.5 LTS Frequently Asked Questions](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/release-notes/faq) for details.
+>AEM 6.5 LTS covers both paths.
+See the [AEM 6.5 LTS Frequently Asked Questions](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/release-notes/faq) for details.

 >[!NOTE]
 >
 > 6.5.26.0 is the last supported service pack release for AEM 6.5.
 >
 > Each Service Pack is supported for up to 18 months from its release, until February 28, 2027.
-Please see [Products and technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html#cq).
+See [Products and technical support periods](https://helpx.adobe.com/support/programs/eol-matrix.html#cq).

 >[!NOTE]
 >